gear

 Hitsville Reverb Chambers Hitsville Reverb Chambers

-The instantly identifiable sound of Motown’s two attics that defined the ’60s.
-Simple controls for speaker and mic configs.
+The instantly identifiable sound of Motown’s two attics that defined the ’60s with short, early reflections.
+Simple controls for speaker and mic configurations, including Shure Unidyne 545, RCA 44-BX, Electro-Voice 631, and Neumann KM86.

 A metal sheet in a dedicated chamber vibrates, with dampers controlling decay.
 Three plates from bright to dark resonance.
 The only reverb heard on The Dark Side of the Moon.